sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/use-a-sample-mim-solution-in-sharepoint-server.md

 [!INCLUDE[appliesto-xxx-2016-2019-SUB-xxx-md](../includes/appliesto-xxx-2016-2019-SUB-xxx-md.md)]

-The article outlines a solution that will help you to install and synchronize accounts to SharePoint Server using Microsoft Identity Management, or MIM.
-MIM 2016 is the successor to a profile synchronization technology leveraged by previous versions of SharePoint Server that was known as Forefront Identity Manager, or FIM.
+The article outlines a solution that helps you to install and synchronize accounts to SharePoint Server using Microsoft Identity Management, or MIM.
+MIM 2016 is the successor to a profile synchronization technology used by previous versions of SharePoint Server that was known as Forefront Identity Manager, or FIM.
 FIM is no longer included as part of the product from SharePoint Server 2016.
-However, MIM is not the only synchronization solution that SharePoint Server offers.
-If you would prefer to use the Active Directory Direct Import that is built-in with SharePoint Server, please see the configuration article [here](./configure-profile-synchronization-by-using-sharepoint-active-directory-import.md).
+However, MIM isn't the only synchronization solution that SharePoint Server offers.
+If you would prefer to use the Active Directory Direct Import that is built in with SharePoint Server, please see the configuration article [here](./configure-profile-synchronization-by-using-sharepoint-active-directory-import.md).
 Otherwise, follow the steps in this article to configure a new installation of MIM for your User Profile Synchronization.

 - [Download the solutions files that you need](#download-the-solutions-files-that-you-need)